Hijacked by anxiety – update Aug 1, 2022

-why we sometimes fasely think we hate ourselves.
+Why we sometimes falsely think we hate ourselves.

-This deluge of bonus dread snuck up on me like some sort of stealthy ninja; it was so slick that I really didn’t see it coming.
-However, in retrospect, having generalized anxiety disorder, I feel like I should have known better.
+This deluge of bonus dread snuck up on me like some sort of stealthy ninja.
+It was so slick that I really didn’t see it coming.
+However, in retrospect, with having generalized anxiety disorder, I feel like I should have known better.

-Although I tell myself not to hate myself and not to fall for mental illnesses powers of destruction; my anxiety hijacks my sense of reasoning, thereby turning my brain into the wild west.
-The main player is, of course, anxiety; with guest appearances from my depressive disorder and my old arch-nemesis, PTSD.
+Although I tell myself not to hate myself and not to fall for mental illness’s powers of destruction, my anxiety hijacks my sense of reasoning, thereby turning my brain into the “wild west.”
+The main player is, of course, anxiety, with guest appearances from my depressive disorder and my old arch-nemesis, PTSD.

 Want to hear people talk about their own mental wellness journey?
 Check out The Depression Files

-Even though science can clearly show that what I am going through is preception based on emotions and not necessarily that of reality; the neurological processes responsible, make this “I hate me” phenomenon look and feel real.
+Even though science can clearly show that what I am going through is preception based on emotions and not necessarily that of reality the neurological processes responsible for it make this “I hate me” phenomenon look and feel real.
 Thus, this “false reality” is in fact, at least in my mind’s eye, real.

 Despite what the science says, my own, real experience with self-loathing seems to be synonymous with low mood and a heavy sense of dread.

 Thankfully, I have come to understand the difference between what makes me, me – and what makes up the symptoms of my angst.
 In other words, I try not to let symptoms of a mental illness define who I am.

 Personally, I prefer to call myself a worst-case scenario thinker.